-Miki Agrawal speaks with the voice I can only dream to have one day (working on it), and with her businesses (plural) she’s making CHANGE in this world.
+Miki Agrawal speaks with a strong voice, and with her businesses (plural) she’s making CHANGE in this world.
 She’s determined to break taboos, build businesses that everybody told her she can’t, plus have FUN while doing it.
 Her resume is killer: companies valued at a collective $150 million, filmmaker (for the likes of Justin Timberlake), soccer player through college, several amazing books under her belt, speaker, restaurant owner, dancer - I mean come ON.
 This woman is exactly what we need more of in this world.
 And in fact I believe there ARE a lot of women like her out there, we’re just still finding our voices.
 If you want to find yours via some incredible inspiration, check her out.
 Below, I’ve linked to one of her talks that got me filled with all the good fire.
 But prepare yourself - she touches on topics so pointedly and directly that the ideas have the potential to make some uncomfortable - and then she holds your discomfort in your face and shows why it’s time to get rid it.

 The link you’re looking for is, here (scroll to the video below the huge block of logos).
 This talk is 16 minutes, and heads up her message only gets better as it goes on so give yourself the whole 16 minutes.

 A couple good reasons to watch:

 Building business around taboo topics requires 3 processes to ensure success

 I couldn’t let the topic of leadership go to the wayside, so the rest of my post is below.
 There’s a few additional links to some other really cool people doing really cool things in both business, marketing and changing the world.
 So please check out if you have time!